3778/icd-prediction-mimic/README.md

 ## 5. In `notebooks/`, you will find:
 - **MIMIC_overview.ipynb**, where some data analyses from MIMIC-III discharge summaries are provided.
-- **MIMIC_analyze_predictions.ipynb**, where some additional analyses from the predictions of a model can be computed.
+- **MIMIC_analyze_predictions.ipynb**, where some additional analyses from the predictions of a trained model with W2V embeddings can be computed.
+The shown outputs are from our CNN-Att model.
+Edit the first cell with the desired model name and run all cells.

-## Analyze trained models:

-Our trained CNN-Att model is provided at [physionet_model_link](url).
-To get predictions and metrics for it or for any trained model:

-- Place the desired models in *models/*.
-- Run steps 1 to 3 (if you haven't already).
-- In notebook *notebooks/MIMIC_analyze_predictions.ipynb*, select a model and run all cells.